Counting the emotional cost

 Getting to grips with feelings of failure means recognising you have them and how much they are affecting you.
 Being passed over for promotion at work, not being picked to play on the team or being left out of social occasions are some of the potential triggers.
 Knowing your triggers is important to helping you overcome the problem.

 Experiencing feelings of failure is often linked to other health issues, including depression and stress.
-It’s not surprising when you look at some of the symptoms common in these conditions – having low self-esteem, feeling hopeless, helpless, lost and alone, and having continuous low mood or sadness.
+It’s not surprising when you look at some of the symptoms common in these conditions, for example having low self-esteem, feeling hopeless, or lonely, and having continuous low mood or sadness.

 Physical symptoms can come alongside these emotional symptoms.
 You may have aches and pains that seem to come from nowhere and trouble sleeping.
 Other symptoms to watch for are struggling socially, both at home and with friends.
 Stress and anxiety about failing can also affect your performance at work.